 School Profile: Rocky Hill Elementary

-There are 25 regular education teachers, one Resource Specialist, one P.E. teacher, one Music teacher, three district academic coaches, two Special Program Aides, one part-time Speech Pathologist, three behavioral aides, and one full-time librarian.
+There are 25 regular education teachers, one Reading Intervention teacher, one Resource Specialist, one P.E. teacher, one Music teacher, two Special Program Aides, three Speech Pathologists (through Presence Learning), four behavioral aides, and one full-time librarian.
 Additionally, there is one special education (AcCEL) county class.
 Two instructional aides and one non-instructional aide provide support for Kindergarten through 5th grade classes as needed, and five yard duty supervisors help during the lunch hour.
 In addition, Rocky Hill School has a nurse, a maintenance specialist, two full-time custodians, a P.E.
 Aide, an office manager, and an office specialist.

 Other support is also provided by a part-time school psychologist, staff from Sequoia Youth Services, a Mental Health Counselor (one day a week), and HEART (5 days a week) is also available as an after school enrichment and homework program.

 School Enrollment by Grade level and Ethnicity is as follows: TK/Kinder 104, First Grade 81, Second Grade 92, Third Grade 96, 4th Grade 97, Fifth Grade 111, Hispanic or Latino 395, White 201 and Other 3.
 Approximately 20% of the students school-wide are identified as English Learners; 2% are identified as Migrant students, and approximately 69% of the students benefit from the Free & Reduced Lunch program.